syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/contextual-tabs.md

 ## Adding contextual tabs

-You can utilize the [contextualTabs](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.ribbon.ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_ContextualTabs) property to add contextual tabs in the Ribbon.
-This property accepts an array of Ribbon tabs, where you can add multiple tabs based on your needs.
+You can utilize the `e-ribbon-contextual-tabs` tag directive to add contextual tabs in the Ribbon where you can add multiple tabs based on your needs.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}